Reacting games: History

 Reacting games developed as a genre of experiential education games in the United States in the late 1990s from work done by Mark Carnes at Barnard College.

-The prototype for these games is the Reacting to the Past series originally published by Pearson-Longman and currently published by W. W. Norton & Company and the Reacting Consortium Press.
+The prototype for these games is the Reacting to the Past series originally published by Pearson-Longman and currently published by the University of North Carolina Press].
 This pedagogy was originally developed for use in freshman seminar and history classes and quickly expanded into religion, political science, and science.
 Unlike the video games that are central to the serious games movement, reacting games rely almost entirely on reading, writing, and speaking.
 This quality of the games has made them effective for developing academic literacy, noted by the use of the games for English language education in Japan.

 The dissemination of this pedagogy has largely been through annual national conferences held at Barnard College and regional conferences held at institutions throughout the United States.